-(a) Mild steel and alloy 1000X500mm and above Useful cut bit Steel plates and sheets (b) Mild steel and alloy Less than 1000 X 500 mm Scrap Steel plates and sheets (c) Structurals One metre and above in Useful cut bits length (d) Structurals Less than one metre in length Scrap
+tenering fandener in be adopted in the parpose of classification of colds. (a) Mild steel and alloy 1000X500mm and above Useful cut bit Steel plates and sheets (b) Mild steel and alloy Less than 1000 X 500 mm Scrap Steel plates and sheets (c) Structurals One metre and above in Useful cut bits length (d) Structurals Less than one metre in length Scrap

 The invisible (Non-returnable) wastage should not exceed a maximum of 2% by weight of fabricated steel work and returnable wastage generated by way of scrap or useful cutbits shall be returned at "Actuals".
 Maximum permissible limit for scrap without recovery shall be 5% of actual fabricated quantity.
-However every care should be taken to see that raw steel is utilised most economically by preparing necessary cutting lists to restrict the scrap within the permissible limit.
+However every care should be taken to see that raw steel is utilized most economically by preparing necessary cutting lists to restrict the scrap within the permissible limit.

-Should the quantum of invisible wastage exceed the 2% permissible limit, RECOVERY AT TWO TIMES OF THE VALUE OF the extra tonnage involved (which will be evaluated on an average cost per tonne basis considering the total raw steel materials issued) will be effected from the contractor for the excess quantity involved (2 times x Rs.
-48,495 = Rs.96,990 / MT + applicable taxes at the time of recovery).
+Should the quantum of invisible wastage exceed the 2% permissible limit, RECOVERY AT TWICE THE VALUE OF the extra tonnage involved (which will be evaluated on an average cost per tonne basis considering the total raw steel materials issued) will be effected from the contractor for the excess quantity involved (2 times x Rs.
+46,500 = Rs.93,000 / MT + applicable taxes).